Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 In setting the prices for the port dues and land fees, port authorities might follow different objectives:

-- Financial, such as build up financial reserves for future investments and/or cushioning the port against unexpected falls in revenue or rises in costs.
+- Financial, such as to build up financial reserves for future investments and/or cushioning the port against unexpected falls in revenue or rises in costs.

 There are some general factors to consider when designing and implementing pricing systems: